 Having a knowledgeable and skilled visitor sector workforce is a critical driver of current and future success and something that we have identified as part of our programme.
 The reason being that knowledgeable, capable people create truly like no other visitor experiences, encouraging visitors to share and promote organically their experience in region by word of mouth through friends and family, and showcasing across their own social media channels.

 To encourage this, we’re supporting our visitor industry talent, so they can support positive visitor experiences.
 We have worked on a range of capability workshops, focusing on digital enablement covering topics such as ‘Google my Business’, and of the use of the range of free tools available via Google.
 Alongside this, we ran a further two workshops covering key tips to maximise the customer experience when searching for and booking visitor experiences in Taranaki.

-Beyond our digital workshops, we also ran a cultural and historical workshop, aimed at encouraging the sharing of knowledge around our regional history, and unique stories.
-Participants were provided with knowledge and insights that can be shared with visitors, including our at times volatile and checkered history during colonial times.
+Beyond our digital workshops, we're running cultural and historical workshops, aimed at encouraging the sharing of knowledge around our regional history, and unique stories.
+Participants are provided with knowledge and insights that can be shared with visitors, including our at times volatile and checkered history during colonial times.

-Waikato – Taranaki Drive Journey – in collaboration with Hamilton & Waikato, we are working to identify common themes across both regions to encourage out-of-region visitors.
-This will include a feasibility study, journey development, brand development, and collateral development.
+Waikato – Taranaki Drive Journey – in collaboration with Hamilton & Waikato, we identified common themes across both regions to encourage out-of-region visitors.
+This included a feasibility study, journey development, brand development, and collateral development.

-The Central Drive Journey – in collaboration with Ruapehu and Whanganui, this drive journey will include co-ordination of trail links and information gathered from Whanganui, Taumaranui, Forgotten World Highway, Stratford, New Plymouth and Hāwera.
+The Central Drive Journey – in collaboration with Ruapehu and Whanganui, this drive journey will include the co-ordination of trail links and information gathered from Whanganui, Taumarunui, Forgotten World Highway, Stratford, New Plymouth and Hāwera.

 As we move into phase two of this project we will be looking at a range of existing products and services, along with some new initiatives that we can support and develop to enhance our visitor experiences.